Installing and using HDSDR

 Even this has a mouseover!

-Radio Bands, User defined entries and EIBI shortwave list.
+Radio Bands, User defined entries HFCC, PERSEUS and EIBI shortwave list.

-EIBI is placed in your documents, for example C:\Documents and Settings\User\My Documents\HDSDR\CSV This is done automatically, Select EIBI and use the drop-down menu on this button.
-Or you can download the latest yourself. http://www.eibi.de.vu/
+The lists are in your documents, for example C:\Documents and Settings\User\My Documents\HDSDR\CSV EIBI is done automatically, Select EIBI and use the drop-down menu on this button.
+Or you can download the latest yourself. http://www.eibi.de.vu/ The HFCC and Perseus buttons drop-down have links for manual download.

 User:- Type in at bottom - Add.